learreDHDK/ccode/README.md

 <h3>National Footprint and Biocapacity Accounts 2019 Public Data Package
 </h3>
-<p><b>Purpose</b>: Broader target as possible, with the purpose of making available these data.
-No discrimination, prejudice or cognitive bias at all.
+<p><b>Purpose</b>: The target is as broad as possible, with the purpose of making available the data to the public.
+No discrimination, prejudice or cognitive bias can be detected at this stage.

 </p>
 <p><b>Process</b>: The methodology is accountable and transparent.

 </p>
 <p><b>Output</b>:  Everything is explained in the related paper.
 You are also given the possibility to access the paper of the previous versions to spot the differences.
-Their selection of countries could be said politically discriminant (e.g. Israel and Palestine).
+Their selection of countries could be said politically discriminant (e.g. Israel is present, while Palestine absent).

 </p>
 <p><b>Conclusion</b>: The peculiarity of the dataset is the purpose of making it available to everyone.
 Everything is accountable and transparent.
-There are no discrimination, prejudice or cognitive bias in any phase except for the choice of the countries, which seems to take a political stand.
+There are no discrimination, prejudice or cognitive bias in any phase, except for the choice of the countries, which seems to take a political stand.
 </p>

 <h3>CAIT Paris Contributions Data</h3>